sabergerson/asr-for-ll/README.md

-## ASR for Language Learning Data Processing and Fine-Tuning
+## ASR for Language Learning with Whisper

-edacc: all data processing, fine-tuning, and evaluation scripts
-ume_erj: all data processing, fine-tuning, and evaluation scripts
-whisper_utils: Whisper text normalization files used for evaluation (source: github.com/openai/whisper)
-set_up: environment and SCLITE setup instructions
+This repository contains code for fine-tuning and evaluating OpenAI's Whisper (https://github.com/openai/whisper) using two ASR datasets, EdAcc (https://groups.inf.ed.ac.uk/edacc/) and UME-ERJ (https://research.nii.ac.jp/src/en/UME-ERJ.html).
+EdAcc contains multi-accented conversational English speech, and UME-ERJ contains Japanese-accented read English speech.
+This code was developed as part of a thesis project at UCL in collaboration with DMM Eikaiwa.
+The purpose of the code is to evaluate the resulting models on Japanese-accented conversational English speech data collected and annotated by DMM Eikaiwa.
+The corresponding datasets and models for this code can be found at https://huggingface.co/sage-bergerson.
+All code, data, and models relating to or using data collected by DMM Eikaiwa are not public.

+For environment set up instructions see the folder setup.

 #### High-level folder contents:

 - edacc: Python files for processing EdAcc data, fine-tuning Whisper using processed EdAcc data, and evaluating Whisper zero-shot and after fine-tuning on EdAcc data.

-- setup: Instructions for installing required packages via the terminal.
+- setup: Instructions for installing required packages for data processing, fine-tuning and evaluation with SCLITE via the terminal.

 - ume_erj: Python files for processing UME-ERJ data, fine-tuning Whisper using processed UME-ERJ data, and evaluating Whisper zero-shot and after fine-tuning on UME-ERJ data.